 Other animals used as therapy pets have included kangaroos, used until the law regarding that usage was changed.
 Even though the woman who had the animal for therapeutic reasons was able to prove that the kangaroo was authorized by a doctor, it became pretty apparent that therapy animals and service animals serve unique roles.
 Here are the top three most unusual animals that are often used as therapy pets.

 These furry creatures are connected to weasels and are marked by their intelligence.
 This trait makes it relatively convenient to train them for specific tasks.
 A few service ferrets can sense and alert their owners who are about to have seizures.

 Miniature ponies are popular choices for therapy pets and have been serving blind individuals for quite some time.
 Guide dogs are more beneficial for this task, but, like dogs, miniature ponies are also faithful and patient.

 Recently, pot-bellied pigs have become important choices for therapy animals.
-Pigs are intelligence and can be trained to do almost anything dogs can do.
+Pigs are intelligent and can be trained to do almost anything dogs can do.
 There has been an incident where a pig saved a family from a fire by jumping on his owner’s bed.

 Even though they aren’t too many therapy birds in use, parrots have shown great potential for becoming therapy pets.
 People who suffer from bipolar disorder have shown considerable improvement by keeping parrots, as the pets can repeat a calming mantra to relieve their owner of stresses.